 The goal of

 mikropml is to make supervised machine learning (ML) easy for you to run while implementing good practices for machine learning pipelines.
-All you need to run ML is one function:
+All you need to run the ML pipeline is one function:

 run_ml().
 We’ve selected sensible default arguments related to good practices (Topçuoğlu et al. 2020; Tang et al. 2020), but we allow you to change those arguments to tailor